Frequently asked questions

 Q: Can UNICEF help me adopt a child?

-Answer: We cannot.
+A: We cannot.
 UNICEF has never been involved in helping families adopt children.
 If you are interested in adopting a child, please contact your local civil affairs department.
 Please be cautious and ensure that the best interests of the child are protected and that the process is in strict accordance with the relevant laws and regulations governing adoption.